ShulamitPetranker/ShulamitP_Mizrahi_Calc_Api/README.md

 ## Running Tests and the API with Docker Compose

-You can run everything — both tests and the API — in a single command using Docker Compose.
+You can run everything â€” both tests and the API â€” in a single command using Docker Compose.

 ---